As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Are ICON golf carts reliable?

 ICON carts are reasonably reliable for a brand this young.
-Most owners report trouble-free operation, and the warranty covers the most common issues (battery failures, controller problems).
+Most owners report trouble-free operation, and legitimate battery or controller defects may be covered if the cart is still inside the warranty terms.
 The brand does not yet have the 20+ year reliability data that Club Car, EZGO, and Yamaha have built.
 Sticking to a regular maintenance schedule and addressing issues early will maximize the lifespan of any ICON cart.

 How fast does an ICON golf cart go?